arielj/HooksPageDriver/README.md

 ### using a shared context with a before block

-Uncomment the shared context at line 55 and line 74, it shows:
+Uncomment the shared context at line 55 and line 74 (at spec/rails_helper.rb), it shows:

 ```
 shared context before: #<Capybara::RackTest::Driver:0x0000558e34eadbf8>